Sweet Dog

 Health & preventionPart of · Health & prevention

-In hot weather, a dog that pants non-stop, drools thickly, staggers or keeps seeking shade may be having a heatstroke.
-The reflex that saves lives: move them into the shade, wet them down with cool water (never ice-cold) and head straight to the vet, cooling them along the way.
+In hot weather, a dog who pants non-stop, drools thickly, staggers or keeps seeking shade may have heatstroke.
+The reflex that saves lives: move him into the shade, soak him with cool water and head to the vet, carrying on cooling him on the way.

 1

-Stop any exertion straight away, move them into the shade, somewhere cool, in a draught of air.
+Stop the activity straight away, move him into the shade, somewhere cool, where the air moves.

 2